chengwm123456/CMCL-Launcher/README.md

 <h5>Tip</h5>

-- Any bug can be reported through the "Issues" tab.
+- Any bugs or advices can be reported or created through the "Issues" tab.

 - You can help me translate this launcher in more languages.
 (English translations: CMCL_en-gb.ts / CMCL_en-us.ts, Chinese translations: CMCL_zh-cn.ts / CMCL_zh-hk.ts / CMCL_zh-tw.ts / CMCL_lzh.ts, Other translations please make a Pull request.)
 <h5>How to run this launcher</h5>